Animation Cels

 What is an animation cel?

-Animation cels are the actual images we see in the cartoons, where each and every little movement consist of a unique cel, which togheter create the illusion of movement.
+Animation cels are the actual images we see in cartoons, where each and every little movement consist of a unique cel, which togheter create the illusion of movement.

-The backgrounds on the other hand are drawn on a thick paper and stays for a longer moment on screen than the animation cels, which means less of them are made.
+The backgrounds, on the other hand, are drawn on a thick paper and stays for a longer moment on screen than the animation cels, which means less of them are made.

 Off-site link for more about animation cels: